MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Uploading-a-File-from-a-Client-to-Microsoft-Dynamics-NAV-Server.md

 ---
-title: "Walkthrough: Uploading a File from a Client to Microsoft Dynamics NAV Server" ms.custom: na ms.date: 06/05/2016 ms.reviewer: na
+title: "Walkthrough: Uploading a File from a Client to Microsoft Dynamics NAV Server"
+description: Learn how to use file functions to send a file from a client to the server, use stream functions to read the file, and use an XMLport to load values to the database. ms.custom: na ms.date: 06/05/2016 ms.reviewer: na